bocoup/jqfundamentals.com/content/javascript-basics/index.md

 ### Objects

-As it turns out, most everything we work with in JavaScript is an object -- in fact, there are only five kinds of values that are *not* objects:
+As it turns out, most everything we work with in JavaScript is an object &mdash; in fact, there are only five kinds of values that are *not* objects:

 - strings (text)
 - booleans (true/false)